👨💼 About me

 My name is Kamil and I develop software.
 I enjoy working on everything that’s useful (or fun).
-I used to work on some abstract software or games.
-Some of my home projects and open source contributions can be found on GitHub.
+I used to work on software and games.
+Some of my hobby projects and open source contributions can be found on GitHub.

-It started in school times when nobody could help me learn my hobby.
-Back then, being 14 years old, it was impossible to find any material in local library and nearly impossible to find anyone interested in programming in that small town I was from.
+It started at school times when nobody could help me learn my future hobby.
+Back then, being 14 years old, it was impossible to find any material in any local library and nearly impossible to find anyone interested in programming in that small town I was from.

-As time has flown I discovered one feature of myself – I like to code abstract things or tools.
-For instance, in gamedev I don’t have to code gameplay, I’ll make an API, a library or GUI tool for you if that’s what you need.
-Someone’s need is my motivation.
-I like to try and analyze various programming languages or technologies.
-But when it comes to develop something pick not the latest tech – I focus on development instead playing around.
+As time has flown I discovered one specific feature of myself - I like to code abstract things and/or tools.
+For example, in gamedev I don’t have to code gameplay, I’ll happily make an API, a library or a GUI tool for you if that’s what you need. *Someone’s need is my motivation *.
+I like to check and analyze various programming languages or technologies.
+But when it comes to development I don’t tend to pick the latest tech - I focus on development instead playing around.
 When nobody watches (after hours) then I focus on playing around.

-- Android (2.x) development – native mobile applications, games using libgdx library
+- Android (2.x) development - mobile applications (Java), games using libgdx

-- Windows Phone 7/8 development – mobile applications in Silverlight, games using Microsft Xna library
+- Windows Phone 7⁄8 development - mobile applications in Silverlight/C#, games using Microsft Xna library

 - .NET - both Windows Forms and WPF applications

 - mobile game development - Adobe AIR, ActionScript 3

 - websites and web applications using HTML5, jQuery, bootstrap, LESS, Angular and PHP with MySQL, ElasticSearch